 Scenario 4

 This scenario assumed that the budget available to the manager increased and decreased in unpredictable and irregular ways (Figure 2).
 This was to simulate a conservation landscape in which the management authority relies partly on grant funding for policy implementation, and so applies for a range of different grants which vary in size and duration but is not necessarily successful at any given time.
 This scenario assumes the management authority has some level of core funding, and so the budget never decreases to zero.
 This scenario could reflect any number of conservation landscapes around the world, where project budgets are subject to the success of funding applications, resulting in variable and unpredictable resources for project activities and policy implementation.
 To simulate this scenario, we produced a set of three sine waves by randomly sampling values between 0.01 and 0.08 for the fundamental frequency, between 1 and 5 for the wave frequency, between 1 and 150 for the wave strength (amplitude), and between 0 and 180 for the wave delay.
 The three sine waves were then combined using an Inverse Fourier Transform to produce a random complex wave (ref?).
 Each of the 100 replicates produced a different complex wave (Figure 2 shows 10 examples, see Supporting Information section 4 for all the waves used in the simulations).
-The Inverse Fourier Transform took the form:
+The Inverse Fourier Transform took the form,

-trj=acs+cs×sin⁡cf×w×t+cd
+trj=acs+cs×sin⁡cf×w×t+cd.

 Where trj is the trajectory of the random complex wave, acs is the additive constant signal, cs is the component strength, cf is the component frequency, w is 2 × π × F0, where F0 is the fundamental frequency, t is the duration of the wave, and cd is the component delay.